-Adopting this recommendation, the new Board of Directors identified Director Maria Letizia Mariani as the Lead Independent Director.
+Adopting this recommendation, the new Board of Directors identified Director Emma Marcegaglia as the Lead Independent Director, who replaced Director Maria Letizia Mariani, in office until 18 April 2024.

 Pursuant to the Board Regulation adopted by the Company, the Lead Independent Director is a point of reference and responsible for coordinating the requests and contributions of both the non-executive and independent directors, while also coordinating the meetings held solely for the independent directors.